hulk66/timeline/README.md

 # Known issues

-* Sometimes the so called sectioning of photos hangs.
-This can be observed in the worker log when you see the same message
-   > `Sectioning next batch X with Y initial photos`

-   and neither the number for X nor Y are changing.

 * During the the processing it may happen the the database provide a Timeout error due to a locked resource.
 This actually should not be a problem as the so failed task is repeated at a later point in time by Celery

 # Improvements/Outlook